cosmos/interchain-security/docs/info_for_validators.md

 There are also some added rule(s) about creating _new_ validators.

-1. A new validator on the provider cannot use a consensus key K if K is already used by any validator on any consumer chain X
+1. A new validator on the provider cannot use a consensus key K if K is already used by any validator on any consumer chain